Why Sensex tanked 1,250 points in early trade today

 Share Market Live: Sensex tanks 1,250 pts, Nifty below 17,200 amid weak global cues

-Nasdaq too ended 497.55 points lower at 12,141.
-S&P 500 closed 141 points lower at 4,057.
+Uday Kotak, CEO, Kotak Mahindra Bank said the tough stance of US FED Chairman reminds us of Paul Volcker who broke the back of US inflation in 70s/80s.

 The central bank indicated it would raise rates into next year to quell demand and bring down prices for goods and services.
 However, the statement was against market expectations that the central bank might pause or even reverse course next year if inflation subsides.

 VK Vijayakumar, Chief Investment Strategist at Geojit Financial Services said, "Markets expected Powell to remain hawkish at Jackson Hole but the ultra-hawkish tone of the Fed chief's message and his warnings that Fed's policy will "cause some pain to households and businesses" and this is "the unfortunate costs of reducing inflation" were not expected and factored-in by the markets.
 The 17% rally in S&P 500 from mid June to mid August was mainly driven by expectation that with declining inflation Fed would pivot towards lower interest rates by early 2023.
 This expectation has been belied by Powell's message that rates will go up and remain there for 'sometime'.
 The sharp rise in the Dollar index above 109 and the 10-year bond yield spiking to 3.1 % are negative for capital flows to EMs like India.
 FPIs are unlikely to continue buying in India in this scenario.
 The 'buy on dips' texture of the market is unlikely to hold.
 Investors should not rush in to buy the dips now.
 Better wait for the dust to settle."